Credit Note Meaning

-6. Does the issuance of a Credit Note always lead to a refund?
+Does the issuance of a credit note always lead to a refund?

-Against a credit note, businesses can decide if they wish to receive a refund for the amount or if they wish to buy products in the future against that amount.
+Against a credit note, businesses can decide if they wish to provide a refund for the amount or allow the customers to buy products in the future against that amount.

-7. What is the difference between a debit and a credit note?
+What is the difference between debit and credit notes?

-8. Can you raise a Credit Note via myBillBook?
+Can you raise a credit note via myBillBook?

 Yes. myBillBook provides you with an inbuilt template you can use and just put in the details to raise an invoice.
 You can also edit the template according to your needs and make a credit note that suits your business.